Apantesis elongata (Stretch, 1885)

-Grammia elongata is an uncommon day-flying alpine and subalpine Grammia with white hindwings in males and orange hindwings in females.
-It is a medium size moth (FW length 15–16 mm).
+Apantesis elongata is an uncommon, day-flying alpine and subalpine Apantesis with white hindwings in males and orange hindwings in females.
+It is a medium-sized moth (FW length 15–16 mm).
 The forewing appears black with limited off-white markings, predominantly the medial, postmedial, and subterminal transverse lines and the longitudinal postcubital line.
 There is also a thin line of pale scales along the cubital vein at the inferior margin of the cell.
 The hindwing color is sexually dimorphic, white to off-white in males and pale orange in females, rarely entirely dark.
 The hindwing markings are fairly extensive, with a large discal spot, marginal spots usually fused to the marginal band (more often separate in females), and longitudinal black lines along the cubital vein below the discal spot and along the medial margin.
 The body is black with reduced off-white to tan markings in most individuals.
 The black antennae are moderately bipectinate in males and biserrate in females.
 The eye size is reduced, measuring less than 0.6 mm.

 This species is found at high elevations in subalpine mountain meadows and on alpine tundra above timberline.

-Grammia elongata has been most commonly found in the south British Columbia Coast Range and the northern Cascade Mountains.
+Apantesis elongata has been most commonly found in the south British Columbia Coast Range and the northern Cascade Mountains.
 It also occurs in mountains further east in British Columbia, Washington, and western Montana.